Dr. Bhau Daji Lad Museum, Mumbai - Part 2

 This will be the 2nd post on Dr. Baudaji Lad Museum, the earlier post explored mainly the structure and aesthetics of the Museum, this will post will share a little of the displayed art and sculpture.
 The Museum has been meticulously restored by INTACH, and reinstated to its current glory, made possible by the public private partneship, a tripartite agreement was signed between the Municipal Corporation (MCGM), the Jamnalal Bajaj Foundation which funded the restoration, and INTACH which executed it and in February 2003, the Museum Trust was established and work began, and continued for 5 intensive years.

-"INTACH’s approach to the restoration of the building was careful and considered.
-Intensive research and preparatory work went into putting the project concept together before drawing up the restoration and revitalisation plan."
+the restoration of the building was careful and considered.
+Intensive research

 The point of the restoration and the point of art is celebrating the beautiful.
 And this celebration is incomplete without engagement,with everyone.
 I had visited the museum on a Tuesday morning, and it was extremely heartening to watch people from all walks of life taking in the museum.
 The top floor of the Museum has an extensive representation of the different communities that came together lived and thrived in Mumbai.
-Its a great reminder of this city's cosmopolitan roots and a celebration its of diversity
+Its a great reminder of this city's cosmopolitan roots and a celebration its of diversity.

 "Most of the museum objects were in an extremely neglected and damaged condition.
 They had fungus and were damaged from poor handling and incorrect conservation work.
 Approximately four thousand objects have been conserved to date by INTACH’s expert conservators.
 Each object is assessed for damage.
 It is photographed before, during and after the process.
 The restoration of each artefact was a cause for celebration."